fecgov/openFEC/CONTRIBUTING.md

 we follow this outline:

 1. Goal: a quick blurb explaining the bug or what the issue should accomplish.
-   What is the user need?
+   Optional: What is the user need?
 2. Completion criteria: how we’ll know that this issue has been completed
 3. Tasks to completion:
     - [ ] Use